Hospitals struggle with staffing shortages as COVID-19 cases surge in Central Valley - NewsBreak

 Hospitals struggle with staffing shortages as COVID-19 cases surge in Central Valley

 FRESNO COUNTY, Calif.
-(KSEE) – With the COVID-19 pandemic surging, hospitals in the Central Valley continue to feel the strain from staffing issues.
+(KGPE) – With the COVID-19 pandemic surging, hospitals in the Central Valley continue to feel the strain from staffing issues.

 Kaweah Health says the omicron variant is not only impacting its healthcare workers but they’re also seeing a spike in COVID hospitalizations.